In this post we look at the reasons why you keep getting injured and explain how to stop the cycle for good.

 To muddy the water further, there’s also the potential impact of your general health to consider.

-If you’re working 50 hours a week, under stress, not sleeping well and making poor food choices.
-Is your training the problem?
+If you’re working 60 hours a week, under stress, not sleeping well and making poor food choices, is your training the problem?

-One of the most important parts of the training / injury equation is what you’re doing when you’re not training.
+One of the most important parts of the training / injury equation is what you’re doing when you’re not exercising.

 Exercise is a stressor.
 You apply it to stimulate an adaptation which means the magic occurs after the event.